morswin22/framework/README.md

 ```

 Login extension functions:
-* `register` - accepts an array with all database cols' names
+* `register` - accepts an array with all filled database cols
 * `login`    - accepts an array with id and checking parameter
 * `logout`   - does not take any arguments
 * `getUsers` - returns an array of all users from `fw/users/`